On-Demand B2C Delivery

 A big role played community sensitization with regular exchanges and surveys with residents and local industry on their needs and experiences to deliver the best service and goods.

-"Being the first on implementing regular drone operations in Germany for daily goods makes us proud.
+"Being the first to implement regular drone operations in Germany for daily goods makes us proud.

 Delivering medicines is part of our DNA at Wingcopter.
-In many projects to date, we have flown to hospitals, delivered medicine and collected laboratory samples from there.
 Now, for the first time, we are delivering medicines directly to the end customer.
 This is an important milestone and we're gaining profound knowledge."

 Ansgar Kadura Chief Services Officer Wingcopter